-- a) The Company had pledged its freehold land as security for Non-Convertible Debentures (NCD's) issued by Barque.
-Hotels Private Limited and SAMHI IV Business Hotels Private Limited in favor of Vistra ITCL (India) Limited (Debenture Trustee).
-The security was released on 21 March 2023. - b) Includes capitalised borrowing costs related to construction of the hotel of INR 19,288 (31 March 2023 INR 19,288). - c) Title deeds of immovable property are held in the name of the Company - d) During the year, the Company has capitalised operating expenses in capital work in progress amounting INR 6,182.
+- a) The Company had pledged its freehold land as security for Non-Convertible Debentures (NCD's) issued by Barque Hotels Private Limited and SAMHI JV Business Hotels Private Limited in favor of Vistra ITCL (India) Limited (Debenture Trustee).
+The security was released on 21 March 2023.
+Further, the Company has pledged its freehold land as security in respect of loan availed from bank by the Company during the current year (refer note 11). - b) Includes capitalised borrowing costs related to construction of the hotel of INR 25,093 (31 March 2024 INR 19,288). - c) Title deeds of immovable property are held in the name of the Company. - d) During the year, the Company has capitalised operating expenses in capital work in progress amounting INR 1,325 (31 March 2024 INR 6,128).